aileks/elixir-dsa/README.md

 # Elixir DS&A

-This is a work-in-progress collection of basic data structure and algorithm problems in Elixir, designed for me to track my progress.
+This is a work-in-progress collection of basic data structure and algorithm problems in Elixir, designed for me to assist with my progress in Elixir.

 ## Getting Started